Ensembl/ensembl-hive/docs/creating_runnables/IO_and_errors.rst

    - param_exists() - True/false test for existence of a parameter with the given name.
 Note that this will return true if the parameter's value is undefined.
 Compare to param_is_defined().

-   - param_is_defined() - True/false test for the existence of a parameter with the given name with a value.
-Note that this will return false if the parameter's value is undefined.
+   - param_is_defined() - True/false test for the existence of a parameter with the given name, and that the parameter has a value.
+This will return false if the parameter's value is undefined.
 Compare to param_exists().

 Passing parameters within a runnable
 ------------------------------------

 It is often desirable to pass data between methods of a runnable.
 For example, parameter values may need to be moved from fetch_input() into run(), and the results of computation may need to be carried from run() into write_output().
 The eHive parameter mechanism is intended to facilitate this kind of data handling.
+Within a runnable, new parameters can be created using $self->param() ( ``$self->param('parameter_name', $new_value)`` ) - these are immediately available throughout the runnable for the rest of the running job's life cycle.
+Note that these parameters do not get carried over between job runs - for example, if a job fails and is retried, all parameters set in the runnable are reset.

 Reading in data from external files and databases
 =================================================